-At the conclusion of the fact-gathering process and prior to the completion of the investigation report, the investigator will make information gathered in the investigation available for review by the parties and their advisers.
-The parties will have an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in a formal complaint, including the evidence upon which the College does not intend to rely in reaching a determination regarding responsibility and inculpatory or exculpatory evidence, whether obtained from a party or other source, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
-The investigator will send to each party and the party's adviser, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have ten (10) business days to submit a written response, which the investigator will consider prior to completion of the investigative report.
-In the written submission, the parties may offer additional comment or feedback on the facts as gathered, clarify information previously shared, suggest additional witnesses, or identify any other relevant information or evidence to assure the thoroughness, sufficiency, and reliability of the investigation.
+At the conclusion of the fact-gathering process and prior to the completion of the investigation report, the investigator will make information gathered in the investigation available for review by the parties, their advisors, and support persons.
+The parties will have an equal opportunity to inspect and review all relevant evidence obtained as part of the investigation that is related to the allegations raised in the complaint, so that each party can meaningfully respond to the evidence prior to conclusion of the investigation.
+The investigator will send to each party, the party's advisor, and the party's support person, if any, the evidence subject to inspection and review in an electronic format or a hard copy, and the parties will have ten (10) business days to submit a written response, which the investigator will consider prior to completion of the investigative report.
+In the written submission, the parties may offer additional comment or feedback on the facts as gathered, clarify information previously shared, submit questions to be asked of the other party, suggest additional witnesses, or identify any other relevant information or evidence to assure the thoroughness, sufficiency, and reliability of the investigation.
+To the extent the requests for additional investigative steps would seek relevant information, the Investigator should take the requested investigative steps.